Recently searched

 USB cables, an abbreviation of Universal Serial Bus cables, are some of the most popular cable types available due to their ease of use, low cost of implementation, and compatibility with many operating systems and platforms.
 They are often used to connect a plethora of electronic devices to a computer or each other.
 USB cables were developed in the 1990s to help simplify the connections between computers and peripherals such as printers, keyboards, cameras, and more.

-USB A (type A) This is the most common USB cable, and it has a rectangular shape.
+This is the most common USB cable type, and it has a rectangular shape.
 It is roughly 1.4 cm (9/16 in) in length and 0.65 cm (1/4 in) in height.
 These USB extension cables are typically used for connecting devices such as laptops, computers, keyboards, power adapters, mouses, and more, and it is great for setting up an office.
 USB sticks often feature USB A connectors as well.
 Type A ports and cables are compatible with all USB versions, from USB 1.0 to the latest standard.

 The Type C USB cable is a versatile and newer cable that is becoming more popular.
 With dimensions of 0.84 cm by 0.26 cm, this new type of cable is designed to work with smaller ports to help support thinner forms of electronic devices.
 These cables are reversible, meaning they allow insertion in either direction.
 Type C cables and ports support various protocols in addition to carrying HDMI and DisplayPort signals.
-They are commonly found on laptops, charging devices, laptops, as well as docking stations and adapters.
-They aim to support faster data transfer speeds, in addition to delivering more power to devices.
+They are commonly found on laptops, charging devices, laptops, docking stations, and adapters.
+They aim to support faster data transfer speeds in addition to delivering more power to devices.

 Applications of USB Cables